 As you make your way through the muddy streets, you hear the

 sound of church bells.
-They

-ring out to sound the

-hour and to call
+They ring out to sound the hour and to call people to church.

-You

-have just

-caught a

-glimpse

-of a town
+You have just caught a glimpse of a town in Europe during the late Middle Ages.

-in Europe

-during

-the late

-Middle Ages.